RockAutomaton/AzSRE-Agent/docs/TROUBLESHOOTING.md

 - Case sensitivity issues (e.g., `user_Id` vs `user_id`)
 - Missing columns in the Log Analytics workspace
 - Incorrect table names or schema changes
+- Application Insights tables may not exist if the resource doesn't send telemetry to Log Analytics

 **Solution**:
 1. **Check the KQL template**: Review the query in `app/core/kql_templates.py`
 2. **Verify table schema**: Run the query directly in Azure Portal → Log Analytics to see the actual column names
 3. **Update the template**: Modify the query to match your workspace schema
 4. **Use safe operators**: The agent uses `has` operator for string matching, which is more forgiving than exact matches
+5. **Check table existence**: Verify that Application Insights tables (AppRequests, AppExceptions, etc.) exist in your workspace

 **Example Fix**:
 ```python